Below is a selection of my published writing, performance, editing and academic work.

-I am currently completing my Masters at Goldsmiths University, part-funded by the Goldsmiths Excellence Scholarship.
+I completed my Masters at Goldsmiths University in 2021, part-funded by the Goldsmiths Excellence Scholarship, achieving a distinction overall.
 Taught courses taken include: Dramaturgy; Creative Interventions in Text; Writing for Specific Audiences; Historicising the Field of Black British Literature; and Queer Public History.

 I received a distinction for my research project: "How does time function in Black British Literature?" with a focus on the concept of "grief-time" in Jackie Kay's Trumpet, and Oladipo Agboluaje's The Hounding of David Oluwale.